 Vacation is tracked via a system and approved by the manager.
 HR has visibility. | Yes |

 With all the above data gathered, it's time to put together your business case.
-This doesn't have to be a 10-page document, it can be as simple as a one-page memo (because who has time to read 10 pages anyways).
+This doesn't have to be a 10-page document, it can be as simple as a one-page memo (because who has time to read 10 pages anyway).

-Decision-makers are looking for the following:
+Decision-makers are looking for answers to the following questions:

-- How much it costs
+- How much does it cost?

-- What pain points the software will solve
+- What pain points will the software solve?

-- If we didn’t invest in the software, then what
+- If we didn’t invest in the software, then what?

-- How long will it take to implement
+- How long will it take to implement?

-- Why do we need to invest now
+- Why do we need to invest now?

-- What is the ROI of implementing this software
+- What is the ROI of implementing this software?

 Here's a business case template you can use for HR Software: